Order Code: NOV-VISION

 Got this in my lounge and although the power supply is a bit noisy its a nice looking case for £50.
 The case comes with an extension cable for the 20pin atx connector and if you use this you can power the front ir sensor so the remote will turn it on from cold and you can use the remote on xbmc.
 This is a great little feature as it makes it easy for the non technical wife to watch a film.

-Reviewed by Robert Sherman
+By Robert Sherman

 Excelent quality case regardless of price. only down side is that i find to power supply a bit noisy but then for the price i can accept this.
 Also a small note check the motherboards SATA connectors.
 I got a AsRock FM2A75 Pro4-M an I cannot use the three outer sata connectors as the DVD drive cage slightly hangs over the motherboard making it too tight to use the connectors.